 He left for Washington DC, and switched to sports where to this day (43 years as of 2022) he is the radio voice for University of Maryland football and basketball.
 For 14 years he hosted the pre- and post-game TV shows for Washington Nationals.
 He wrote a great inside look at his life, “Johnny Holliday: From Rock to Jock,” a book I recommend.

 Johnny was also the PA Announcer for the Oakland Raiders, and was the national announcer for the Roger Miller and Hullabaloo TV shows.
-He would fly down to L.A. on a Tuesday, tape the TV show, and be back on the air the next day.
+He would fly down to L.A. on a Tuesday, tape a TV show, and be back on the air the next day.
 Hullabaloo was in New York City, and for 37 straight weeks, NBC would fly Johnny in from San Francisco!
 One Sunday he had to pull an air shift at KYA, forcing him to miss the Raider game.
 On the air he said this was all pretty simple: Roger Miller paid him enough to miss an occasional show; the Raiders did not.

 Amazingly, Rick Barry of the Golden State Warriors idolized Johnny Holliday, maybe they idolized each other.
 In any event, they became close friends.
 Barry got his hair styled at same place Johnny did, and was delighted to be part of the KYA radio basketball team.
 I never saw the spelling, and always assumed the team was called the KYA Radio Wonders!
 It wasn’t until about 5 years ago I learned it was Radio Oneders (Radio One).
 Radio Wonders looks better.

 Johnny brought Ed Hider with him to San Francisco.
 Hider was a one-liner machine, much like Dr. Don Rose at KFRC, but Hider didn’t laugh along with his punchlines.
 Dr. Don always seemed to enjoy being corny.